firetreedesign/ccbpress-core/readme.txt

 * Fixed an issue with clearing transient cache.
 * Adjusted the behavior that happens when an import attempts to run, but the queue is not empty.
 For example, when the previous import failed to complete.
 * Changed how import times are stored and displayed.
 This should fix some edge cases with timezones.
+* Improved imports in multisite environments.
+* Fixed an issue with Group Leader images in the Group Information block.

 = 1.3.7 =
 * Fixed an issue with detecting the REST URL on some sites.